Chart Color Schemes

 The educational profile of Spalding exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 6.2%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most common at 4.4%, followed by graduate diplomas (1.4%) and postgraduate qualifications (0.4%).
-Vocational credentials are prevalent, with 43.7% of residents aged 15+ holding them, including advanced diplomas (7.3%) and certificates (36.4%).
-Educational participation is high, with 34.4% of residents currently enrolled in formal education: 13.5% in primary, 11.0% in secondary, and 1.6% in tertiary education.
+Bachelor degrees are most common among residents with higher education qualifications at 4.4%, followed by graduate diplomas (1.4%) and postgraduate qualifications (0.4%).
+Vocational credentials are prevalent, with 43.7% of residents aged 15+ holding such qualifications, including advanced diplomas (7.3%) and certificates (36.4%).
+Educational participation is high, with 34.4% of residents currently enrolled in formal education, comprising 13.5% in primary, 11.0% in secondary, and 1.6% in tertiary education.

 Frequently Asked Questions - Education